-- Birth record: - Proof of residency; - Enrollment form; - Withdrawal documentation (if applicable); - Proof of attendance by way of an original source document; - Credit flexibility student: student's plan; - Student with disability: all ETRs and IEPs effective during the current school year; - E-school: documentation showing that a computer was supplied by the school or a waiver if the student is not using a school computer; - E-school and blended school: Documentation of participation in learning opportunities per pages 11-20 of the FY23 Community Schools FTE Review Manual.
+- Birth record; - Proof of residency; - Enrollment form; - Withdrawal documentation (if applicable); - Proof of attendance by way of an original source document; - Credit flexibility student: student's plan; - Student with disability: all ETRs and IEPs effective during the current school year; - School that provides its own transportation: daily count sheets from the reporting period; - E-school: documentation showing that a computer was supplied by the school or a waiver if the student is not using a school computer; - E-school and blended school: Documentation of participation in learning opportunities per pages 11-20 of the Community Schools FTE Review Manual.

 I will complete the Community School FTE Review Survey in the Monitoring System.
 Issues identified may need additional follow up.
 The report of the review will be emailed to school and will be available in the Monitoring System.
-For instructions on using the Monitoring System, see the Appendix in the FY23 Community School FTE Review Manual.
+For instructions on using the Monitoring System, see the Appendix in the Community School FTE Review Manual.
 Any finding that results in additional funds owed to the school or funds the community school owes to the state will be documented in the Monitoring System.